 After Shiite leader Moqtada al-Sadr won a majority in the Iraqi parliamentary elections in May 2018, he chose Adel Abdul Mahdi as prime minister in October 2018.
-One year later, nationwide mass protests against corruption, unemployment and Iran's influence in many major cities left hundreds of protesters dead and led to the resignation of Mahdi.
+One year later, nationwide protests against corruption, unemployment and Iran's influence in many major cities left hundreds of protesters dead and led to the resignation of Mahdi.
 In May 2020, former head of the National Intelligence Service, Mustafa al-Kadhimi, was appointed prime minister and his cabinet was approved.
 Meanwhile protests continued, especially after al-Kadhimi announced reforms to tackle acute economic conditions in June.
 In July 2020, tensions between the US and Iraqi governments on the one side and Iranian-backed militias on the other intensified.

 Since the territorial defeat of IS, the main source of pressure on Iraqi Christians has been from Shiite militias backed by Iran.
-However, IS also stepped up its attacks on civilians, infrastructure and security forces in 2020 and 2021.
-Turkey continued its air strikes and ground operations in several regions of the Iraqi Kurdistan Region (IKR), allegedly to target members of the Kurdish Workers' Party (PKK).
-Local residents have been suffering from this for several years but it has now intensified.
-As already mentioned above, in Turkey's biggest operation in the region since 2015, Christian villages were bombed as well in June 2020 causing many Christians to flee.
-Also in May 2021, Christian villages were evacuated as a result of Turkish bombing in the region.
-Also later in the year, Turkey continued its military operations.
+However, IS also stepped up its attacks on civilians, infrastructure and security forces in 2020-2022.
+In the Kurdistan region, Turkey continued its attacks allegedly targeting the members of the Kurdish Workers' Party (PKK) but also hitting majority Christian villages.
+Local residents have been suffering from this for several years but Turkey's attacks have now been intensifying.
+In Turkey's biggest operation in the region since 2015, Christian villages were bombed in June 2020 and May 2021 causing many Christians to flee.
+Turkey continued its military operations later in 2021.
+In the last months of 2022, Iran also stepped up its attacks on the Kurdish area, targeting the PKK.
+In September 2022, Iranian bombs fell close to a Christian village.

 In the October 2021 parliamentary election with a record low turnout, Shia cleric Muqtada al-Sadr's party was one of the main winners, while pro-Iranian Shia parties lost seats.
-In November there were violent protests against the election results in Baghdad and in November Prime Minister al-Kadhimi survived an assassination attempt.
+According to the US State Department (IRFR 2021): "Some religious and ethnic minority leaders, mostly Christians and to a lesser degree, Sabean-Mandeans, Shabak, and Faili Kurds, expressed dissatisfaction with the outcomes of the October 10 parliamentary election, saying powerful political parties encouraged nonminority voters to back candidates for the minority-quota seats, thereby outvoting 'legitimate' candidates."